Skip to main content

 In order to earn the MS degree, a student must attain a minimum graduate Nutritional Sciences (NTDT) GPA of 3.0 and earn a grade of ‘C-‘or better in all graduate courses.
 All final 50000- and 60000-level course grades will be included in the computation of the graduate GPA, but no more than two grades below a ‘B-‘may be used in satisfying the degree requirements.
 In addition to earning the MS degree, students must complete 500 hours of documented food or nutrition practical experience prior to the completion of their final semester at TCU.

 Students who meet the requirements above, and successfully complete the 30-credit hour requirement of the MS DPD, will graduate with a Master of Science degree and receive DPD Verification and are therefore eligible to apply for a supervised practice program (Dietetic Internship).
-The Dietetic Internship Match is a computer-based method which provides an orderly and fair way to match the preferences of applicants for Dietetic Internships (DIs) with the preferences of DI program directors.
-The Academy contracts with a company called D&D Digital to operate the DI Match and help applicants obtain an Internship (supervised practice position).
-More information about the computer matching process can be found here.
-Successful completion of a Dietetic Internship (or other accredited supervised practice program) is necessary for students to take the Registration Examination for Dietitians.
+Successful completion of an accredited supervised practice program is necessary for students to take the Registration Examination for Dietitians.

 Although some DPD programs allow students to earn DPD Verification without earning a degree from that program, the TCU MS DPD will not provide DPD verification for students who do not earn an MS from the TCU DPD.
 Students who do not meet the requirements for DPD verification, but complete the requirements of the MS in NUTR, will graduate with the MS in NUTR without DPD verification.